thelinkin3000/SonicLair/README.md

 - Android Auto support.
 (You can use it enabling Developer Mode and Unknown Sources in Android Auto, [here] is a tutorial to do so, thanks to the folks at [Ultrasonic])
 - Android TV support.
 - [Android TV] Connect your TV to your server using your phone and a QR Code.
 (All the communications are made within the LAN, no third-party servers involved)
+- [Android TV] Jukebox Mode!
+Run an instance of Soniclair in an Android TV and control it from another instance running on Android.
+No support for PWA clients as of yet.

 ## Screenshots
 ### Phone